Aria-vero-s/modusdesign/README.md

 [View the live project here.](https://modusdesign.herokuapp.com/)

-Site owners may use Modus Design to sell their work and offer graphic design services.
-The website is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential customers and employers as a B2B.
+Site users may use ModusDesign to purchase pre-made web templates or custom design services.
+The website is designed to be responsive and accessible on all devices.
+This e-commerce platform provides a wide range of choices for its users.
+This README provides an overview of the purpose, features, testing, and the security measures in place.

 ![mockup](media/modus-mockup.png?raw=true)

+## Intent and Purpose

+At its core, ModusDesign aims to offer a user-friendly platform for both users and administrators to engage with web templates and design services effectively.
+The primary goal is to provide a centralized hub for creating, managing, and sharing design assets.

 ## User Experience (UX)